 Reduce Future E-Waste

-There are many ways for companies to reduce the amount of e-waste they produce, even busy offices.
+There are many ways for businesses to reduce the amount of electronic waste they produce, even busy offices.
 This can reduce any recycling costs and help the environment.
 Best of all, simple technology upgrades can often make the biggest difference.
 Moving a company over to more cloud-oriented solutions with data managed on server farms instead of local devices is a great way to save on e-waste while also creating a more flexible work environment.
 So is using VoIP communication that requires less phone hardware, switching to a central printer/scanner instead of individual models, and choosing electronics that are easier to upgrade or add to rather than just throw away.

 For more information on electronic recycling opportunities, you can explore Stream Recycling’s services and find out how we can partner with your organization today!